 Renovating and repurposing the University's Science and Engineering Library as the STEM Innovation Learning Center will provide us with contemporary instructional laboratory resources and capacity to address the continuing increase in STEM program enrollment and graduation rates which lead to job creation and economic growth.
-The 2012 "Report to the President" from the President's Council of Advisors on Science and Technology (PCAST) states that if the nation is to remain competitive in science, technology, engineering, and mathematics (STEM), American universities collectively will need to increase graduates in these areas by one-third, or one million additional STEM degrees over the next decade.
+The 2012 Report to the President, "Engage to Excel: Producing One Million Additional College Graduates with Degrees in Science, Technology, Engineering, and Technology," from the President's Council of Advisors on Science and Technology (PCAST) states that if the nation is to remain competitive in science, technology, engineering, and mathematics (STEM), American universities collectively will need to increase graduates in these areas by one-third, or one million additional STEM degrees over the next decade.
 The PCAST report goes on to note that merely increasing the retention of STEM majors from 40 to 50 percent, nationally, will provide approximately three-quarters of the targeted one million graduates.
 This is our goal in actualizing a STEM Innovation Learning Center.

-For the period from 2010 to 2020, the U.S. Bureau of Labor Statistics forecasts employment in science and engineering occupations to grow by 19 percent, while growth in all occupations is forecasted at 14 percent.
+For the period from 2012 to 2022, the U.S. Bureau of Labor Statistics forecasts employment in science and engineering occupations to grow by 13 percent, while growth in all occupations is forecasted at 11 percent.
 It further advises that approximately 59 percent of the projected increase in science and engineering jobs is in computer and mathematical science occupations.
 These occupations also have the largest growth rate at 23 percent.
 Biological, agricultural, and environmental life science job opportunities are expected to increase by 20 percent, and social scientists and psychologists have the next highest projected growth rate at 19 percent.
 Supporting the validity of these projections, the U.S. Department of Commerce reported in 2011 that the actual growth rate in STEM jobs was 8 percent from the period 2000 through 2010, while non-STEM jobs only grew by less than 3 percent nationally.
 They too project future STEM job growth rates that approximate those of the Bureau of Labor Statistics.
 Wayne State University students appear to clearly understanding these statistics as evidenced by enrollment and corresponding graduation rate increases in STEM fields.

 The past six years has yielded exceptional growth in Wayne State University students majoring in STEM programs that lead to related bachelor degrees upon graduation.
-Within the College of Liberal Arts and Science, students that have declared a major in STEM fields has risen from 1,476 to 4,005 for an increase of 171 percent.
+Within the College of Liberal Arts and Science, students that have declared a major in STEM fields has risen from 2,639 to 5,884 for an increase of 47 percent.
 The College of Engineering, which now includes the Department of Computer Science, has experienced similar enrollment increases.
-Across the entire College student enrollment has increased from 1,135 to 2,113 for an increase of 86 percent.
+Across the entire College student enrollment has increased from 1,022 to 1,981 for an increase of 94 percent.
 The number of Wayne State students that have been granted STEM degrees has also increased significantly during this time frame.
-For the College of Liberal Arts and Science the increase has gone from 533 to 812, or 52 percent.
-For Engineering the increase has gone from 165 to 244, or 48 percent!
+For the College of Liberal Arts and Science the increase has gone from 766 to 940, or 22 percent.
+For Engineering the increase has gone from 496 to 657, or 32 percent!